I just received my new As Tucas Foratata down quilt today. Here’s my first impressions and a little supporting information.

 Two months ago today I ordered a custom made down quilt from Marco at As Tucas in the Pyrenees.
 I’ve purchased other gear from Marco in the past: down balaclava, merino shirt, wind pants, beanie, down socks and now a down quilt.
 So I know the quality and craftsmanship of Marco’s handiwork.

-Here is what it says on As Tucas website:
+Here is what it said on As Tucas website:

 The most comfortable down quilt.

 Beyond its specifications.

 Our proven quilt design, an amazingly soft to the skin fabric and the luxury of 900 cuin pure white goose down under control in trapezoidal chambers.

 Available in three styles to meet every user preferences.

 Available early 2018

 If you’d like to be notified when the Foratata Quilt is available to order, just enter your email address in the box below.